Flashin1912/Proiect-Robotica-Ristea-Alexandru-Arduino-car/README.md

 2.  **Shield driver motor stepper L293D** ---- Using an L293D motor driver IC with an Arduino is an excellent way to achieve precise DC motor control.
 The module allows the control of DC motors both forward and backward.
 It enables the Arduino to manage the high current and voltage requirements of the motors safely.The shield module supports 4 DC motors, 2 steppers or 2 servomotors.

-3.  **4 TT Motors** ---- They are basically DC motors that run by injecting them to a DC source like a battery or a DC coupler.
-They are controlled by the Arduino through the motor stepper.
+3.  **4 TT Motors** ---- This is essentially a regular motor combined with a series of gears, all encased within a plastic shell.
+As the motor spins, the gears translate this spin to the wheels of our rover.
+The use of gears provides a crucial benefit - it increases torque, enabling the motor to move larger, heavier loads.

 4.  **4 Mecanum Wheels** ---- A Mecanum wheel is an omnidirectional wheel design for a land-based vehicle to move in any direction.
 It consists of a series of rubberized external rollers set at a 45° angle to the wheel.
 Each wheel is independently-driven, and the direction of travel is dependent on the interaction between the directions each wheel is driven in relative to the others.